 Generative AI is the field of artificial intelligence that focuses on creating new content based on existing data.
-For a CRM system, generative AI can be used to create a range of helpful outputs, from writing personalized marketing content, to generating synthetic data to test new features or strategies.
+For a CRM system, generative AI can be used to create a range of helpful things, from writing personalised marketing content, to generating synthetic data to test new features or strategies.

 - What it means for customers: Better and more targeted marketing content, which helps them get exactly the information they need and no more.

-- What it means for teams: Faster builds for marketing campaigns and sales motions, plus the ability to test out multiple strategies across synthetic data sets and optimize them before anything goes live.
+- What it means for teams: Faster builds for marketing campaigns and sales motions, plus the ability to test out multiple strategies across synthetic data sets and optimise them before anything goes live.

 Generative adversarial network (GAN)